MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/5-exercise-deploy-template.md

     az resource list --resource-group <rgn>[sandbox resource group name]</rgn>
     ```

-1. You'll see all of your resources listed.
-This means deployment was successful.
+1. You'll see all of your resources listed, which means your deployment was successful.

 1. Test if your IIS server is running.
 Run the following command in the shell.